 Claiming your ERTC is simple with Money Financial Group, and we can help you to secure your ERTC before time runs out.

-To attain the Employee Retention Credit, employers must apply by submitting an application and producing evidence of business operations that were suspended caused by governmental action related to the COVID-19 pandemic.
-This can consist of documentation of the orders or restrictions that caused the stoppage of normal business operations.
+To secure the Employee Retention Credit, employers must apply by submitting an application and providing evidence of business operations that were suspended because of governmental action related to the COVID-19 pandemic.
+This can include documentation of the orders or restrictions that caused the stoppage of normal business operations.
 As well as proof of any wages paid for employers to retain employees during the period of suspension.
 Also, have the profit and losses for 2019-2021, the internal revenue service Form 941 for each quarter of 2019-2021, as well as the gross receipts for the two-year period.